At NHS Dorset, the Patient Safety and Risk team works to improve patient and service safety and minimise risk.

 The Patient Safety Incident Response Framework (PSIRF) promotes greater engagement with people affected by an incident.
 It makes sure patients, families and staff are treated with compassion, and are part of any investigation.

-Patient safety partner
+Patient safety partners

 Responding to patient safety incidents